Umersaeed81/File_Management_Operations/log/File_Copy_Operation/File_Copy_Operation.md

 In practical applications, copy operations can vary from simple file duplication to complex conditions-based copying.
 Below are several examples demonstrating various scenarios of file copy operations.

 The `shutil` module in Python is a part of the standard library and provides a range of functions to perform high-level file operations.
 It is particularly useful for copying files and directories, as well as moving and removing them.
 Two of the most commonly used functions in the `shutil` module for copying files are `shutil.copy()` and `shutil.copy2()`.

+## `shutil.copy()`
+The `shutil.copy()` function is used to copy the content of a source file to a destination file or directory.
+It takes two arguments: `src` (the source path) and `dst` (the destination path).
+If `dst` is a directory, the file will be copied into that directory with its original name.
+This function also preserves the file's permission mode but not other metadata such as the modification and creation times.

+## `shutil.copy2()`
+The `shutil.copy2()` function works similarly to `shutil.copy()`, but it also attempts to preserve all file metadata.
+This includes the original file's creation and modification times, making it more suitable for use cases where preserving metadata is essential.

+Both of these functions are powerful tools in Python for managing files and directories, and they are often used in scripts for data backup, migration, and redundancy.
+The choice between `shutil.copy()` and `shutil.copy2()` depends on whether or not the file metadata needs to be preserved in the copying process.